Hamstring tendinopathy – A pain in the butt

 The plan will be explained to you and written down for you to take home and digest.
 Again, this builds your running injury IQ.

-Proximal hamstring tendinopathy take a really long time to fully recover, but if you stick with the plan, you WILL get there and we’ll be there by your side to help.
+Proximal hamstring tendinopathy really is a pain in the butt and can take quite some time to really get on top of.
+But, if you stick with the plan, you WILL get there and we’ll be there by your side to help.

 Remember you can make an appointment online, right now.